 How does a directory with 137K listings stay fast on Next.js?

 Static generation with per-page revalidation means pages are pre-built and served from Vercel's edge, then refreshed on a schedule.
-Supabase handles data queries efficiently, images are re-encoded to WebP, and only the pages that need regeneration get rebuilt -- so the site stays fast without redeploying 137K routes at once.
+Supabase handles data queries efficiently, images are re-encoded to WebP, and only pages that need updates get rebuilt.
+That keeps the site fast without redeploying all 137K routes at once.

 Why did you deliberately deindex thin pages?